alovatt83/PWA-BudgetTracker/README.md

 ![badge](https://img.shields.io/badge/license-MIT-orange)<br />

 ## Description
-Track your expenditures easily with the Budget Tracker App, mark your changes online or offline!
+Track your expenditures easily with the Budget Tracker App, make your changes online or offline!
 Also, set the app to your devices homescreen!

 ## Table of Contents
 - [Description](#description)